 Section 2.
 Said document shall serve as a fiscal policy guideline for the City of Kirkland.
 Said document shall be used by the City Manager and the City administration in the conduct of the City's financial operations, except as the City Council may from time to time hereafter direct.

-PASSED by majority vote of the Kirkland City Council in regular, open meeting this 7 day of November, 2001.
+Passed by majority vote of the Kirkland City Council in open meeting this 9th day of December, 2003.